Thursday, June 28, 2007

 Sunday was Father's Day, so my daughters and I made crepes for breakfast, which was much appreciated by all!
 The sun did come out for while, allowing the kids to play outside and get Grampa to push them on the tire swing.
 Everyone left around noon, and we had a lazy day after that.
 It was good to have some time to chat with my busy daughters, and to see my grandchildren interact with eachother.
 They get along really well.
 My little three-year-old grandson (who can tell you the bus routes in Vancouver quite accurately!) had a gaggle of girl cousins spoiling him rotten and seemed to be just fine with that!

-BRYANNA’S LONG-COOKING FAT-FREE CHILE (CHILE SIN CARNE)(WW CORE PLAN COMPATIBLE)
+BRYANNA’S LONG-COOKING FAT-FREE CHILI (CHILI SIN CARNE)(WW CORE PLAN COMPATIBLE)

 This recipe appears in my first book, “The Almost No-Fat Cookbook”.
-I won first prize in our local chile contest with this chile—beat out all the meat ones!!
+A few years ago, I won first prize in our local chili contest with this chili—beat out all the meat ones!!
 NOTE: You can use a combination of pinto, small red, and black beans for variety, if you like.

 2 lbs.
 FROZEN tofu (start with firm tofu for best results), thawed, squeezed dry, and crumbled